antoinepryy/TDA602-man-in-the-middle/README.md

 ![Telnet remote access](assets/telnet-connect.png)

-##### ARP Spoofing
+##### ARP Poisoning

-The goal is now to modify ARP tables of both client and server computer to make them think the MAC address of the attacker is the address corresponding to:
+The goal is now to modify ARP tables of both client and server machines to make them think the MAC address of the attacker is the address corresponding to:

-- The client one for the server computer.
+- The client IP for the server machine.

-- The server one for the client computer.
+- The server IP for the client machine.

 Some useful functions in the program to perform this attack: